 According to a USAA representative response to a customer comment regarding the disappearing Extended Vehicle Protection plan, “[USAA’s] goal is to ensure we are consistently delivering the highest quality products and services to our members.
 After identifying opportunities to improve Extended Vehicle Protection, USAA has ceased offering until further notice.
 I would add that there is no ETA currently on a replacement.” – USAA Social Service, March 2019

 We don’t know why the policy was cancelled or if it’s ever coming back.
-If USAA was your top preference for an extended warranty provider, and you’re bummed that the company’s taken its vehicle protection options off the table, don’t worry: we have more options for you.
-Read on to read our recommendations.
+If USAA was your top preference for an extended warranty provider, and you’re bummed that the company’s taken its vehicle protection options off the table, don’t worry: We have more options for you.
+Read on to see our recommendations.

 What Are My Other Extended Warranty Options?

 Outside of USAA extended warranties, there are some very reputable companies offering excellent service coverage and extended warranty plan options – some with great customer reviews and stellar industry reputations.
 In to help you choose a dependable company, we’ve gathered a list of our top picks for the best extended auto warranty providers.

-Of the competitors we compared, third-party service contract provider CARCHEX ranked Best Overall.
+Of the competitors we compared, third-party service contract provider Endurance ranked Best Overall.
 Not only is the company receptive to its customers’ needs, but representatives are careful to check you have the vehicle coverage you need and the preferences you want.